 IV Sedation Shoreline & Seattle, WA

-Oral surgeons are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.
-The surgical assistants at North Sound Oral Surgery are extensively trained and experienced as well.
-Each has completed additional anesthesia focused training, and has been certified as an Oral & Maxillofacial Surgery Assistant by the American Association of Oral & Maxillofacial Surgeons.
+Further, oral surgeons are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.
+Our surgical assistants are extensively trained and experienced as well.
+Each has completed additional anesthesia-focused training and has been certified as an Oral & Maxillofacial Surgery Assistant by the American Association of Oral & Maxillofacial Surgeons.

 Many oral surgery procedures, including implants and most extractions, can be completed comfortably using local anesthesia.
 However, many patients choose to have IV anesthesia, so they can sleep through the procedure and awaken in comfort when it is over.